nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ### Threat exposure and aversive learning in early childhood

 Rodent models of threat rearing show that these experiences drive an accelerated development of aversive learning in young offspring.
 This study explores associations between threat  exposure and physiological systems underlying aversive learning using a novel caregiver-stranger paradigm.
 This manuscript is currently in preparation.
-(Collaborators: Margaret Sheridan, Regina Sullivan, Katie McLaughlin).
+(Collaborators: Margaret Sheridan, Regina Sullivan).

 ### Neural processing of caregiver cues in threat reared children